Public Service Operational Delivery Officer Apprenticeship (Level 3)

 This apprenticeship provides learners with an excellent foundation for a career within local or central government providing services to the general public.

-The apprenticeship standard is designed to meet the skills needs for public services by attracting new talent into a career for those wanting to working directly with customers and the public.
+The apprenticeship standard is designed to meet the skills required for working in Local Authority and Government departments by attracting new talent into a career for those wanting to working directly with customers and the public.

-Advanced apprentices will be dealing with different types of customers and delivering a range of public services.
-They will have the skills, knowledge and competencies to support customers, business systems, processes and services and contribute to keeping the country running.
+You will be dealing with different types of customers delivering a range of public services.
+You will develop the knowledge, skills and behaviours to support customers, business systems and processes which contribute to keeping the country running.

-Anyone aged 16 or over can apply for an apprenticeship.
+Anyone aged 16 years old, or over, can apply for an apprenticeship.
 You cannot be self-employed and must have lived in the UK or EU for the past three years to be eligible.

 The Level 3 apprenticeship is an advanced level equivalent to two A level passes and can be an excellent starting point to move into management or senior support roles.
 Successful completion could also support a pathway to university.